Human Systems Strategist

 AI-enabled people operations

-Frames AI as infrastructure for coordination, judgment, cognitive relief, and better human decisions.
+Framed AI as infrastructure for coordination, judgment, cognitive relief, and better human decisions.

 Platform experience